 Once students have taken a STAAR assessment they will receive a score indicating their performance.
 Students will fall in to one of the three categories below:

 - Level III: Advanced Academic Performance

 TEA established a four (4) hour time limit (5 hours for English I and II) for both STAAR grades 3-8 assessments and STAAR EOC assessments.
 TEA notes that a four hour time limit should provide sufficient time for the majority of students to complete the test.
 The rationale for time limits aligns Texas testing practices with other timed state and national assessments, i.e. SAT, ACT and AP examinations.
 Extended time accommodations for students with unique learning needs will continue to be offered.

 Students taking STAAR grade 3 reading and mathematics assessments will now record their responses on a separate answer document.
 Grade 3 students will no longer record their answers to test items in a scorable test booklet.

 Impact on Grade Advancement:

-The Student Success Initiative (SSI) requires that students in grades 5 and 8 pass both STAAR reading and math exams to be promoted to the next grade.
-Students will test in April.
+The Student Success Initiative (SSI) requires that students in grades 5 and 8 pass the STAAR reading exam to be promoted to the next grade.
+Students will test in March.
 Any student who needs to retest will be tested in May.
-Summer testing will be provided in June with a 3rd opportunity to pass the STAAR 5th & 8th grade reading and math exams.
+Summer testing will be provided in June with a 3rd opportunity to pass the STAAR 5th & 8th grade reading exam.